httptoolkit/mockrtc/README.md

 * Capture and inspect traffic between real WebRTC peers for debugging.
 * Create WebRTC proxy peers to automate message transformation, monitoring or logging.

+---

+:warning: _MockRTC is still new & rapidly developing!_ :warning:

+_Everything described here works today, but there's lots more to come, and some advanced WebRTC use cases may run into rough edges.
+If you hit any problems or missing features, please [open an issue](https://github.com/httptoolkit/mockrtc/issues/new)._

+---

 ## Example

 Let's write an automated test with MockRTC.
 To test WebRTC-based code, you will typically need to: